10 Office-Friendly Exercises to Counter Sitting All Day

 Individual actions:

-• Model healthy behavior
+• Model healthy behavior by taking visible movement breaks

 • Invite colleagues to walk during breaks

-• Share articles about sitting risks
+• Share articles about sitting risks and movement benefits

-• Suggest walking meetings
+• Suggest walking meetings for one-on-one conversations

 Team actions:

-• Create a step challenge
+• Create a step challenge with friendly competition

-• Form a lunchtime walking group
+• Form a lunchtime walking group with a consistent schedule

-• Start a standing meeting tradition
+• Start a standing meeting tradition for brief status updates

-• Share quick exercise routines via email
+• Share quick exercise routines via team communication channels

 Advocate for Changes